 (b) Automated Processing including profiling and ADM;

-(c) large scale Processing of Sensitive Data; and
+(c) large scale Processing of Special Category Data; and

 (d) large scale, systematic monitoring of a publicly accessible area (e.g. by CCTV).